Scottish Professional Football League: League sponsorship and media rights

-One of the reasons given for the merger was the belief that it would help to attract title sponsorship to Scottish league football; contracts between the SPL and Clydesdale Bank and the SFL and Irn-Bru expired in 2013.
+One of the reasons given for the merger of the SPL and SFL was the belief that it would help to attract title sponsorship to Scottish league football; contracts between the SPL and Clydesdale Bank and the SFL and Irn-Bru expired in 2013.
 In October 2013, the SPFL announced a partnership with Irn-Bru, making it the league's official soft drink.
 Neil Doncaster stated that the SPFL would continue to seek sponsorship for the league and the Scottish League Cup.
 After two seasons without a main sponsor, a two-year agreement was reached with bookmaker Ladbrokes in May 2015.
 This was later extended until June 2020.
 After a year without a title sponsor, the SPFL reached a five-year deal with used car marketplace company Cinch.
+In October 2023 Cinch exercised its right to walk away from the deal after three years.
+William Hill took over as sponsors from the 2024–25 season.

 The SPFL inherited media rights arrangements with Sky Sports and BT Sport.
 It emerged in May 2014 that the SPFL had repaid part of the agreed contract due to the additional costs incurred by the broadcasters in covering Rangers matches at lower division grounds.
 In September 2015, the SPFL announced that it had extended its agreements with Sky and BT to the end of the 2019–20 season on "improved terms".
 In 2018, it was announced that Sky Sports would take over exclusive live rights for the Premiership from the 2020–21 season.

 On 2 November 2013 the SPFL agreed a £20 million deal with sports media rights firm MP & Silva to show games internationally, but this agreement was rescinded in August 2018 when MP & Silva defaulted on its payments.